Losant/losant-docs/docs/rest-api/overview.md

 Most endpoints on the Losant API require an api access token.
 This is done by passing a Bearer Authorization token in the `Authorization` header field for the request (e.g. `"Authorization": "Bearer your-api-token-goes-here"`).

-### Obtaining an Api Access Token
+### Obtaining an API Access Token

 You can obtain an Authorization Token to use to make authenticated requests by calling one of the [Auth](/rest-api/auth/) endpoints.
 There are two main endpoints, one for [authenticating as a user](/rest-api/auth/#authenticate-user), and one for [authenticating as a device](/rest-api/auth/#authenticate-device).
 The JSON response for either endpoint has a `token` field, which is the authorization token you should use in the Authorization header in subsequent requests that you want to perform as that user or device.

-You can also obtain api access tokens through the [Application Api Tokens](/rest-api/application-api-tokens) and [Application Api Token](/rest-api/application-api-token) resources.
+You can also obtain api access tokens through the [Application API Tokens](/rest-api/application-api-tokens) and [Application API Token](/rest-api/application-api-token) resources.
 These resources allow you to create and manage api access tokens specific to a particular application.
 By default, tokens created for an application will have the scope `all.Application` (and will therefore have access to any endpoints that accept the scope `all.Application`), but can be created with very specific scopes if desired.
 An application api token will only ever be able to access and manage resources within the application they were created in.

 ### User-Based Authentication